pengan1987/digital-media-archaeology/outside-computer.md

 However, media with hard copies lack this advantage.
 Newspapers, magazines, vinyl records, and tapes are all limited by the number of copies printed or produced.
 The popularity of radios significantly impacted pop music after the emergence of recording and audio technology.
 While recording technology separated audiences from live performances, radios further disconnected audiences from storage media, virtually eliminating the cost for listeners to enjoy music through radios.

 This era also saw the emergence of a particularly iconic cultural phenomenon—the pirate radio.
 During the 1950s to 1960s, wireless transmission equipment became inexpensive enough for amateur enthusiasts to assemble and operate.
 Unlicensed underground stations became crucial for the dissemination of emerging music genres, notably in the UK, where pirate radios significantly influenced the formation and dissemination of rock music.
-In the BBC series "Radio Reinvented：100 Voices that made the BBC" [^3], the first episode discusses how the BBC, while responding to competition from pirate radios, also absorbed their legacy as a popular music broadcast medium.
+In the BBC series "[Radio Reinvented：100 Voices that made the BBC](https://www.bbc.com/historyofthebbc/100-voices/radio-reinvented/)", the first episode discusses how the BBC, while responding to competition from pirate radios, also absorbed their legacy as a popular music broadcast medium.

 When radios and tape recorders combined to form recording machines, recording music from radio broadcasts became an affordable means of obtaining recordings.
 This sparked a backlash from the music industry; the British Phonographic Industry (BPI) campaigned against home taping in the 1980s, using slogans like "Home Taping Is Killing Music."
 The logo created during this campaign, featuring a cassette and a skull, was later repurposed by copyright-defying file-sharing websites like "The Pirate Bay."